dedicad/katacoda-scenarios/k9s-my-queen/step3.md

 Ok let's go !
 We are going to use k9s now !
+Now comes the fun 🤩️

-Small tip, to use a command in k9s you may use ':' and then click on the left panel to execute the command 😉️
+Small tip, to use a command in k9s you may type ':' and then click on the left panel to execute the command 😉️

 ### Start k9s in readonly mode
 ```